Coryx99/Robotics-II/README.md

 ## Project scope
 Each team will design a robotics application that demonstrates:

-- System Modeling – kinematic/dynamic modeling of the chosen robot (manipulator, mobile robot, aerial system, multi-robot system, etc.).
+- **System Modeling**: kinematic/dynamic modeling of the chosen robot (manipulator, mobile robot, aerial system, multi-robot system, etc.).

-- Control – feedback or trajectory-based control to achieve a task.
+- **Robot control**: feedback or trajectory-based control to achieve a task.

-- Simulation & vERFICATION – testing, validation, and performance analysis.
+- **Simulation & Verfication**: testing, validation, and performance analysis.

 ## Possible application examples: